brysonm96/CSE-212/Data Structures Tutorial/stack.md

 kind of placeholder to remember where in the code you need to return to after the function has executed.
 This is why stacks are important.
 After calling a function the computer is told to jump to that function and follow the instructions through.
 The computer then uses the back of the stack as a reference for where to return in the code when it is done.
+This works the same in the case that a call to a function is used inside another function.
+The original place in the code will always be stored and wait for the function to finish executing.